 We have a limited operating history and have incurred significant losses since our inception, and we anticipate that we will continue to incur substantial and increasing losses for the foreseeable future.
-We have only one product candidate and no commercial sales, which, together with our limited operating history, makes it difficult to evaluate our business and assess our future viability.
+We have only one product candidate and no

 We are a clinical-stage biopharmaceutical company with a limited operating history.
-We do not have any products approved for sale, and we are currently focused on developing our only product candidate, LUM-201.
+We do not have any products approved for sale, and we are currently focused on developing our product candidate, LUM-201.
 Evaluating our performance, viability or future success will be more difficult than if we had a longer operating history or approved products on the market.
 We continue to incur significant research and development and general and administrative expenses related to our operations.
 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that any potential product candidate will fail to demonstrate adequate effect or an acceptable safety profile, gain regulatory approval or become commercially viable.
 We have incurred significant operating losses in each year since our inception and expect to incur substantial and increasing losses for the foreseeable future.
-As of March 31, 2020, we had an accumulated deficit of \$60.0 million.
-In the event we are able to monetize the PRV issued as a result of the approval by the FDA of the Ebola vaccine developed under the NewLink Merck Agreement by partner Merck in 2020, we may have taxable net income during the year ended December 31, 2020, however, due to the step up to fair value of the PRV asset recorded in conjunction with the Merger, we do not expect to achieve operating income for 2020 or for the foreseeable future.
+As of June 30, 2021, we had an accumulated deficit of \$83.3 million.

-To date, we have financed our operations primarily through private placements of our convertible preferred stock.
-We have devoted substantially all of our efforts to research and development, including clinical trials, but have not completed development of any product candidate.
+To date, we have devoted substantially all of our efforts to research and development, including clinical trials, but have not completed development of any product candidate.
 We anticipate that our expenses will increase substantially as we:

-- continue the research and development of our only product candidate, LUM-201, and any future product candidates; - pursue clinical trials of LUM-201, including the Phase 2b Trial of LUM-201 that we expect to initiate in by the end of 2020; - seek to in-license additional product candidates and incur any future costs to develop these product candidates; - · seek regulatory approvals for LUM-201 and any future product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize LUM-201 or other future product candidates if they obtain regulatory approval, including process improvements in order to manufacture LUM-201 or other future product candidates at commercial scale; and - enhance operational, financial and information management systems and hire more personnel, including personnel to support development of LUM-201 and any future product candidates and, if a product candidate is approved, its commercialization efforts.
+- continue the research and development of our product candidate, LUM-201, and any future product candidates; - pursue clinical trials of LUM-201, including the OraGrowtH210 Trial, the OraGrowtH211 Trial and the OraGrowtH212 Trial that we initiated during the second quarter of 2021; - seek to in-license additional product candidates and incur any future costs to develop these product candidates; - · seek regulatory approvals for LUM-201 and any future product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure and scale-up manufacturing capabilities to commercialize LUM-201 or any future product candidates if they obtain regulatory approval, including process improvements in order to manufacture LUM-201 or any future product candidates at commercial scale; and - enhance operational, financial and information management systems and hire more personnel, including personnel to support development of LUM-201 and any future product candidates and, if a product candidate is approved, its commercialization efforts.